Hungary asks EU to help pay for anti-migrant border fence

 "With the construction of the fence, training and placing 3,000 border hunters into active service, our country is protecting not only itself but entire Europe against the flood of illegal migrants," Orban said in the letter.
 "I hope that, in the spirit of European solidarity, we can rightly expect that the European Commission ... will reimburse half of our extraordinary border protection expenses in the foreseeable future."

-But European Commission spokesman Alexander Winterstein encouraged Hungary to use funds already earmarked in the 2014-2020 EU budget.
+But European Commission spokesman Alexander Winterstein encouraged Hungary to put in a formal application to use funds already earmarked in the 2014-2020 EU budget.

-"We are not financing the construction of fences or barriers at external borders.
-We do support border management measures at external borders.

 Orban said Europe needed to show solidarity with Hungary's border protection efforts, not just with Greece and Italy, the countries which have received the brunt of the migration influx.